 6.4.X.1 Description of technique

+gNB may implement digital pre-distortion (DPD) to compensate for the non-linear impairments of the transmitter in standard transparent manner.

 Technique D-2 supports over the air digital pre-distortion at the gNB.
-In gNB digital pre-distortion over the air, the UEs assist the gNB in reducing nonlinear impairments introduced by the PA, by processing and reporting the information needed for gNB digital pre-distortion.
+In gNB digital pre-distortion over the air, the UEs assist the gNB in reducing nonlinear impairments introduced by the PA, by processing on training signals, and reporting the information needed for gNB digital pre-distortion.

 6.4.X.2 Analysis of performance and impacts